Our Rich History

 Its contemporaries, such as the Sopwith Camel and Sopwith Pup, were made by a variety of craftsmen in several locations, whereas the SE5A was a complex aircraft with a multitude of forgings and castings that could only be made under the strict control of a sophisticated modern factory.

 The aircraft depicted in this full size replica was flown by the leading British Ace of World War 1, namely Edward (Mick) Mannock VC, DSO and Two Bars, MC and Bar.

 You can find out more about Mick Mannock on a special poster in our centre.
 It’ll give any history buff even more information about his spectacular life.

 Want to find out more?

-Then please do get in touch with us today; we always love to hear from our customers.
+Then please do get in touch with us today; we always love to hear from our readers and customers.